NeoZ666/Rust-Trading-Bot/README.md

 ## Contributing

-We welcome contributions from the community.
+Welcoming contributions from the community.
 Fork the repository, make your changes, and submit a pull request.
 See Github's [contributing guidelines](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors) for more details.